University Handbook, Section F:

 F64.3 An instructor may drop a student from any or all components (e.g., lecture, recitation, lab, etc.) of a course if the student is absent at the beginning of the first class period of any component of the course.
 Students who cannot be in attendance should arrange prior permission from the instructor in order to avoid being dropped.
 For purposes of this procedure, enrollment in and payment of fees for a course do not constitute sufficient notification of intent to take a course.

 F64.4 The last day for dropping courses with 70 or more calendar days (10 or more weeks in length), without a "W" being recorded is at the 36th calendar day of the term.
 After the 68th calendar day of the term, courses may not be dropped.
 For courses less than 70 days (10 or more weeks in length), the drop dates are prorated.
-For more information see http://www.k-state.edu/registrar/a_r/.
+For more information see the Academic Policy.

 F64.7 If a student withdraws during the first 36 calendar days of a 70 or more calendar day course (approximately 10 or more weeks in length), no mark will be recorded on the student’s transcript.
 Thereafter, a mark of “W” is recorded; a course less than 70 calendar days (approximately 10 or more weeks in length), is prorated.
 The deadline for withdrawing is the end of the 68th calendar day of the term; for a course less than 70 calendar days (approximately 10 or more weeks in length), the withdrawal date is prorated.

 F65.1 Students may retake courses in order to improve the grade.
-If a course is retaken, the original grade is noted as retaken and removed from the grade point average.
+If a course is retaken, the original grade is noted as retaken and removed from the cumulative grade point average.
 Retakes can be accomplished only by re-enrolling in and completing a Kansas State University course.
 Courses originally taken on a letter grade basis may be retaken on an A/Pass/F basis if appropriate, or if originally taken on an A/Pass/F basis may be retaken on a letter grade basis.
-The retake grade will always be used in the grade point average computation regardless of whether it is higher or lower than the original grade.
+The retake grade will always be used in the cumulative grade point average computation regardless of whether it is higher or lower than the original grade.
 The original course remains on the academic record.
-Although there is no limit to the number of times a course may be retaken, a student may retake a course with subsequent removal of the prior grade from calculation of the grade point only once for each course, and for a total of five courses during the student's academic career at K-State.
-Any grades obtained from retaking courses beyond these limitations will be used in calculating the grade point average.
+Although there is no limit to the number of times a course may be retaken, a student may retake a course with subsequent removal of the prior grade from calculation of the grade point only once for each course, and only for the first five retaken courses during the student's academic career at K-State.
+Any grades obtained from retaking courses beyond these limitations will be used in calculating the cumulative grade point average.
 A retaken course will count only once toward meeting degree requirements.

 F65.2 If the student received less than 3.00 in a course, the student may retake the course with approval of the major professor and the supervisory committee.
 If the course is retaken by the direction of the major professor and the supervisory committee, the original grade is noted as retaken and removed from the grade point average.
 The retake grade will always be used in computing the grade point average regardless of whether it is higher or lower than the original grade.
 A student may retake a course with subsequent removal of the prior grade only once for each course and for a total of two courses in the program of study.
 An approved program of study must be on file in the Graduate School at the time the retake request is submitted.
 Retake requests must be made prior to enrolling in the course.